tesseract-ocr/tesstrain/README.md

 ### Python

-You need a recent version of Python 3.x and `pip`.
-For Image-Processing the Python-Library `Pillow` is used.
-If you don't have a global Installation, please use the provided Requirements-file `pip install -r requirements.txt`.
+You need a recent version of Python 3.x.
+For image processing the Python library `Pillow` is used.
+If you don't have a global installation, please use the provided requirements file `pip install -r requirements.txt`.

 <!-- radical-stroke will be fetched as requirement to proto-model, kba Wed Jan 30 10:58:10 CET 2019